 - ARC accepts donations of all materials that fall within the above guidelines, freely given and without conditions.

-- ARC DOES NOT COLLECT Classical era Western Art Music LPs (i.e., “Classical Music” created from, roughly, 1770 – 1870).
+- ARC DOES NOT ACCEPT Classical era Western Art Music, any format (i.e., “Classical Music” created from, roughly, 1770 – 1870).
 There are many other Archives around the world who preserve this material.
-Rather than see them trashed we will accept Classical recordings if they are dropped off on White St, NYC. and you can send/drop them off in San Francisco to our partners, The Internet Archive.
+We have tried to give them to other libraries and archives without success.
+DO NOT ASK US FOR RECOMMENDATIONS OF WHERE TO DONATE CLASSIC RECORDINGS.

 - We are very interested in collecting and preserving Modern Classical and Avant Garde/experimental recording and any homemade or recordings made by visual artists.
 In 2017 we contributed much of this material to help with the publication of Art Record Covers from Taschen Books.

-- Record labels that wish to donate CDs, please, no more than a 30 count box of any one title.
-Unless of course it is the most sought-after recording of the moment and will make us wealthy beyond our dreams when we sell them at our next fundraising sale…
+- Record companies that wish to donate CDs, please, no more than a 30 count box of any one title.
+Unless of course it is the most sought-after recording of the moment and will make us wealthy beyond our wildest dreams when we sell them at our next fundraising sale…

 - We are MOST interested in focused, specialty or dedicated collections of materials in all formats, any genre or artist — jazz, blues, techno, bluegrass, truck driving LPs, R&B 45s, hardcore, surf, Japanese punk, early Sun singles, bootlegs, foreign releases, picture discs, white label copies, and signed recordings.

-- We will love you even more if you can drop things off here on White St. Pickups of large or exceptional collections can be arranged.
+- We will love you even more if you can drop things off upstate.
+Pickups of large or exceptional collections can be arranged.

-- We are NOT a dumpster.
+- ARC IS NOT A DUMPSTER.
 If material is misrepresented we reserve the right to reject a collection and dispose of any way we deem appropriate.
 Please make sure the count and characterization of what you want to donate is as accurate as possible.

 - Often we get a list of donated recordings, with many things on that list are not donated.
 Often these are the ‘best’ things that are ‘cherry picked’ – kept, sold or given away.
 Again, if material is misrepresented we reserve the right to reject a collection and dispose of any way we deem appropriate.